 An important goal of the federal government’s National Strategy for Suicide Prevention (Goal 7) is to ensure community and clinical health care providers are trained in evidence-based suicide-specific assessments, management and delivery of effective clinical care.

-Alabama is ranked 23rd in the nation for its high suicide rate.
 Throughout the state of Alabama, suicide is the:

 The CAMS Framework has been proven through multiple randomized clinical trials to be the best assessment, intervention and treatment to reduce suicide ideation.
 Mental health professionals have reported that the CAMS Framework has given them a way to confidently treat suicidal patients effectively in only 6-8 sessions.
 And, more importantly, patients have reported that they like using the CAMS Framework.
 It is recommended by such groups as the Zero Suicide Initiative, the Center for Disease Control (CDC), and the Sentinel Event Alert (PDF) by the Joint Commission.